alkismavridis/mathasm/README.md

 One could jump from x to true, but not from true to x. axiom_of_doom_2 had now become **x ----> true** The idea of flow was born.

-With its help, I could create a general -> specific hierarchy.
+With its help, I could create a general -> specific hierarchy of concepts.

 ### Hm...
 Was this addition not enough?
 No. I was still at the beginning.
-The next weakness was again being to tolerant.
+The next weakness was again, being to tolerant.
 Even by not allowing x to replace true and false, one could create chaos and nonsense.

 Take our initial axiom for example: **x <----> (true || x)** (init_statement) Lets say that we improved the axioms of doom to be unidirectional: